Golden Gate Canal

 It was known for its Black crappie, preferring colder waters, which aren’t as prevalent in this part of the state.
 Oscars, exotics like the peacock bass fish, have worked their way into southwest Florida from the Miami area.
-Are now very abundant in the freshwater canals, particularly along the US 41 canal in eastern Collier County.
-Catfish, mudfish, and several species of gar are also ordinary freshwater residents.
+They are abundant in the freshwater canals, particularly along the US 41 canal in eastern Collier County.
+Catfish, mudfish, and several gar species, but not the Alligator gar, are also ordinary freshwater residents.

 This part of the state has year-round fishing for peacock bass, largemouth bass, and panfish.
 The golden gate has a variety of species to keep anglers excited and pleased.
-In addition to the already mentioned species, you can catch freshwater Snook and tarpon at times.
-Most of the bigger largemouth bass are taken during, the colder months when the fish are more actively feeding and at their peak bedding time.
+In addition to the already mentioned species, you can sometimes catch freshwater Snook and tarpon.
+Most of the bigger largemouth bass are taken during the colder months when the fish are more actively feeding and at their peak bedding time.
 The peacock bass anglers have the best success when the water is warmer.